-Once a shooter is position they begin the zeroing process.
-For bolt actions, single shots, and AR style rifles the shooter can remove the bolt, and separate the action and look down the barrel.
+Once a shooter is in position they begin the zeroing process.
+For bolt actions, single shots, and AR-style rifles the shooter can remove the bolt, and separate the action and look down the barrel.
 Shooters then adjust the weapon until the barrel is in relative line with the target.

 The shooter can gaze through the barrel, and then the scope.
 If the scope is significantly off of the target the view between the barrel and scope will be significantly different.

 Other rifle designs are more difficult to remove the actions and impossible to look through the barrel.
-For these rifles shooters can utilize a laser bore sight.
-This device fits into the chamber of the weapon and send a laser directly down the barrel.
+For these rifles, shooters can utilize a laser bore sight.
+This device fits into the chamber of the weapon and sends a laser directly down the barrel.

 6. Prepping for Range Hot

 Once a shooter has gotten their reticle as close as possible to being on target it is time to go hot.
 When zeroing a rifle scope the best practice is to take the necessary time to do it correctly.
 Apply the fundamentals to each and every shot taken.

 Load and fire three rounds without making adjustments, or moving the target or rifle.
 Once the three shots are fired, unload the rifle, and ensure the action is opened.
 Once this is done move on downrange to the target.

 Inspect the target.
 Your three shots are your ‘group’.
 This group should share some relatively similar characteristics.